Page contents

 Roast Beef or Venison

 Roast beef and venison are hearty, flavourful meats that the right wine can wonderfully complement.
 Since these dishes are both very strong, we’re looking for wines that can stand up to the flavors of the meats.
 Australian Shiraz wines, with their bold, spicy, and fruity characteristics, can be an excellent match for roast beef, mainly if the dish includes more intense seasonings.
-For a combination guaranteed to make your guests’ mouths water, we recommend the Shaw and Smith Shiraz 2021.
+For a combination guaranteed to make your guests’ mouths water, we recommend the Shaw and Smith Shiraz 2022.
 For a more elegant and structured option, consider Barolo, a wine made from Nebbiolo grapes.
 Its intricate layers and robust character can complement the depth of flavour in venison.
-Try the Giovanni Corino Barolo Arborina 2019, but remember to decant it for at least 30 minutes before sipping so it can unveil its true character.
+Try the Giovanni Corino Barolo Vigna Giachini 2017, but remember to decant it for at least 30 minutes before sipping so it can unveil its true character.

 This guide offers professional suggestions for the most suitable wines to serve with Christmas dinner.
 Keep in mind that the wine that you enjoy drinking the most is always the finest decision.
 I raise a glass to a merry feast and perfect wine pairings.